 oil massage and scrub in the smoothing steam of the hammam, in the

-sweet hands of a delicate and efficient masseuse (book with Son: she is
+sweet hands of a delicate and efficient masseuse (book with Pam: she is

-as pretty and kind as professional...
+as charming as professional).
 What an experience... for less

 than USD 100 per couple!
 The gates to